danielosagie/sssync-bknd/docs/api/products.md

 ## Notes on Asynchronous Operations
 Several operations, particularly those involving AI processing or third-party platform interactions (like publishing to Shopify), may be handled asynchronously.
-- Endpoints like `POST /products/publish` might return a `202 Accepted` status, indicating the request has been queued for processing.
+- Endpoints like `POST /api/products/publish` might return a `202 Accepted` status, indicating the request has been queued for processing.
 - The status of these background jobs can be tracked through other means (e.g., webhook notifications, polling a job status endpoint - TBD).
+- For precise control over initial inventory settings on platforms like Shopify, it's often recommended to use platform-specific endpoints (e.g., `POST /api/products/:id/publish/shopify`) after the main publish request has been accepted and the product shell is created on the platform.
+Refer to the documentation for `/api/products/publish` and `/api/products/shopify/locations` for more details on this flow.